FlyingCloud-Genius/Design-Pattern/README.md

         1. From the point of principle restraint, ISP focus more on dependency of different interface, more about **cohesion**.
         But for SRP, it focus more on responsibility of different interface.

-        2. SRP focus on how to seperate the interface, while ISP focus on isolation of interface with similar functions.
-The minimum interfce with ISP can implement many SRP interface.
+        2. SRP focus on how to separate the interface, while ISP focus on isolation of interface with similar functions.
+The minimum interface with ISP can implement many SRP interface.

         3. ISP focus more on structuring rather than business.
 Differently, the SRP focus more on restraining the business model.